browserengineering/book/book/embeds.md

 [Flash]: https://en.wikipedia.org/wiki/Adobe_Flash
 [embedding]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies#the_embed_and_object_elements
-[^like-canvas]: For example, in the last decade the `<canvas>` element has gained support hardware-accelerated 3D content, while [WebAssembly][webassembly] can run at near-native speed.
+[^like-canvas]: For example, in the last decade the `<canvas>` element has gained support for hardware-accelerated 3D content, while [WebAssembly][webassembly] can run at near-native speed.

 [webassembly]: https://en.wikipedia.org/wiki/WebAssembly

 Iframe rendering
 ================

-Rendering is split between the `Tab` and its `Frame`s: the `Frame` does style and layout, while the `Tab` does accessibility and paint.[^why-split] We'll need to execute that split, and also add code to trigger each `Frame`'s rendering from the `Tab`.
+Rendering is split between the `Tab` and its `Frame`s: the `Frame` does style and layout, while the `Tab` does accessibility and paint.[^why-split] We'll need to implement that split, and also add code to trigger each `Frame`'s rendering from the `Tab`.

 [^why-split]: Why split the rendering pipeline this way?
 Because the